The Mamas & the Papas: 1965: Formation and beginnings

+1966–1967: If You Can Believe Your Eyes and Ears and The Mamas & the Papas

 The quartet's debut album, If You Can Believe Your Eyes and Ears, followed in February 1966 and became its only No. 1 on the Billboard 200.
 The third and final single from the album, "Monday, Monday", was released in March 1966.
 It became the band's only No. 1 hit in the US, reached No. 3 in the UK, and was the first No. 1 on Spain's Los 40 Principales.
 "Monday, Monday" won a Grammy Award for Best Pop Performance by a Duo or Group with Vocals in 1967.
 It was also nominated for Best Performance by a Vocal Group, Best Contemporary Song and Record of the Year.

-1966: The Mamas & the Papas

 The band's second album, The Mamas & the Papas, is sometimes referred to as Cass, John, Michelle, Dennie, whose names appear above the band's name on the cover, including the unexplained misspelling of Doherty's first name.
 The recording was interrupted when Michelle Phillips became indiscreet about her affair with Gene Clark of the Byrds.
 A liaison between Michelle and Denny Doherty had already been forgiven by her husband, John Phillips; Doherty and John Phillips co-wrote "I Saw Her Again" about the affair.
 They later disagreed about how much Doherty contributed to the song.
 Following Michelle's affair with Clark, John Phillips was determined to fire her.
-After consulting their attorney and record label, John, Elliot, and Doherty served Michelle with a letter expelling her from the group on June 28, 1966.
+He told her she was fired on her birthday, June 4, 1966, though she disputed whether he had the authority to do so.
+After consulting their attorney and record label, John, Elliot, and Doherty served Michelle with a letter expelling her from the group three weeks later.

 Jill Gibson was hired to replace Michelle.
 Gibson was a visual artist and singer-songwriter who had recorded with Jan and Dean.
 After being introduced to the band by its producer, Lou Adler, Gibson soon took part in concerts in Forest Hills (New York City), Denver, Colorado, and Phoenix, Arizona; television appearances including The Hollywood Palace on ABC; and recording sessions.
 While Gibson was a quick study and well-regarded, the three original members concluded she lacked her predecessor's "stage charisma and grittier edge", and Michelle Phillips was reinstated on August 23, 1966.
 Jill Gibson left the band and was paid a lump sum from the group's funds.